ASainio/WISE-Light-Curves/detailed_examples and known issues.md

 - Baseline is a guess based on which magnitude has most datapoints covering 0-hypothesis range.
 In attached eclipsing binary system it is possible that amount of datapoints on each magnitude is about the same.

+Something to add:
+- Use SNR limit when running target list.
+It will save a lot of work when vetting results.
+- Edit metadata posted on figures: SNR?
+Amount of original datapoints without filtering?
+PM?
+Remove W3 and W4?
+- Print amount of epochs!

 Examples:

 ![V1403_Orionis](https://github.com/ASainio/WISE-Light-Curves/blob/main/example_images/V1403_Orionis.png)